alisw/alibuild/user.markdown

       action
         pkgname

-## Speedup build process by using a build store.
+## Speedup build process by using a build store

 In order to avoid rebuilding packages every single time we start from scratch, aliBuild supports the concept of an object store where already built tarballs